ItsMennyo/Flex-AntiCheat/GitHub/ISSUE_TEMPLATE.md

+# Which AntiCheat do you use?
+## AAC or AntiAura
+AntiCheat:

-##What's the problem?
+# What's the problem?
-#Bypass, False Positive, Bug, Help
+## Bypass, False Positive, Bug, Help
+Problem: